suzannejmatthews/suzannejmatthews.github.io/_posts/2015-06-15-parallella-cluster.markdown

 You should automatically be logged on to the machine, without being asked for any passphrases or passwords.
 If this doesn’t happen, you did something wrong, and will need to repeat the previous steps in this section.
-* Let's change the hostnaem for this machine.
+* Let's change the hostname for this machine.
 Type in the following command:
 {% highlight bash %}
 sudo nano /etc/hostname
 {% endhighlight %}
 to launch the nano editor.
 Replace what's there with something like `worker001`.
+Make the same change to the last line of the `/etc/hosts/ file.
 Restart the machine to see changes:
 {% highlight bash %}
 sudo shutdown -r now
 {% endhighlight %}